 Open QGIS and explore the Vector menu to see some of the operations for processing vector data.
 You'll notice tools for merging, summarizing, intersecting, buffering, clipping, and more.

-Some of the most powerful options are hidden in the Save As... context menu item when you right-click a vector layer.
-The Save As dialog box allows you to convert data between different formats (for example, convert a shapefile to GeoJSON) and reproject the data to a new coordinate system.
+Some of the most powerful options are hidden in the Export context menu item when you right-click a vector layer.
+The Save Features As... dialog box allows you to convert data between different formats (for example, convert a shapefile to GeoJSON) and reproject the data to a new coordinate system.

 Now, go back up to the top of the QGIS screen and click the Raster menu to see some of the options for processing rasters.
 Notice that you can warp, clip, contour, and interpolate to raster formats, along with various other operations.

 In addition to these common vector and raster processing options, the Processing > Toolbox menu at the top of the QGIS screen gives you a dockable side window with access to many additional functions, some of them more obscure than others.
 This toolbox is akin to the full "ArcToolbox" that you see in Esri software.
-One of the more common "algorithms" (as they are called in QGIS) that I use in this toolbox is Create graticule, which can create square or hexagon lattices for cartographic "binning" or in other words, aggregation to uniformly shaped regions in order to get a better visualization of a point pattern.
+One difference is that it contains tools from multiple software packages, including GDAL, GRASS, and SAGA (a popular open source library for processing rasters).
+One of the more common "algorithms" (as they are called in QGIS) that I use in this toolbox is Create Grid, which can create square or hexagon lattices for cartographic "binning" or, in other words, aggregation to uniformly shaped regions in order to get a better visualization of a point pattern.
 Creating a lattice of hexagons is a task not easy to do by hand, and is well-suited to a pre-canned tool.

 If you want to add more plugins, you can do it directly from this dialog box by clicking Not installed.
 Do this now, and examine the descriptions of some of the plugins you can add (the list may vary from what you see below).

 You can even pick one and install it if you like.
 The OpenLayers plugin shown above is a handy way to see OpenStreetMap, Google Maps, etc. in QGIS.
+This plugin is still declared "experimental" in QGIS 3, so most likely you will only be able to see the plugin if you first click on the Settings tab and select the option to show experimental plugins.
+The plugin will add a new entry in the Web menu, from which you can pick different basemap options.
 Be aware that the quality and usability of the plugins may vary.

 GDAL and OGR utilities